noahehall/theBookOfNoah/0current/languages/javascript/typeSystems/typescript.md

 ## declaration files

-- for annotating packages with no types, e.g. the poop package may have a poop.d.ts
+- for annotating packages/libraries with no types, e.g. the poop package may have a poop.d.ts
+  - the idea being if you have access to the code, you should write the annotations with the code
+  - ^ and not in a declaration file
+- kinds of libraries: determines the structure of a declaration file
+  - modular libraries:
+    - only work in a JS environment wiht a module loader (commonJS, ESM, RequieJS, etc) -

 ```js